martincostello/blog/source/2018-12-15-aspnet-core-pseudo-localization.md

 While researching this, I also stumbled across how the .NET Core SDK tooling is localised [on GitHub](https://github.com/dotnet/sdk/tree/00c2243357023efc76c9ad5c6d12a96746a23bd5/src/Tasks/Common/Resources/xlf "XLIFF resource files for the .NET Core SDK"), which uses a file format called [XLIFF](https://en.wikipedia.org/wiki/XLIFF "XLIFF on Wikipedia"), which stands for _"XML Localization Interchange File Format"_.

-This file format is an industry standard for managing translation of text, and contains metadata for things like translations' state (translated, new, in need of review etc.), which makes it easier to manipulate and maintain with tooling than the `.resx` format.
+This file format is an industry standard for managing translation of text, and contains metadata for things like translations' state (translated, new, in need of review etc.), which makes it easier to manipulate and maintain with tooling compared to the `.resx` format.

 Digging through the open-source .NET Core repositories on GitHub lead me to [a repository](https://github.com/dotnet/xliff-tasks "xliff-tasks on GitHub.com") for a set of MSBuild-based tasks that operate on a source `.resx` file to generate `.xlf` files for all the languages required that can then be submitted for translation.
 It's also helpfully published in the public .NET Core [MyGet](https://dotnet.myget.org/feed/dotnet-core/package/nuget/XliffTasks "xliff-tasks on the .NET Core MyGet gallery") feed.